Ricardicus/Little-Space-Game/README.md

 I have tried to make this work on Ubuntu but I ran into some problems.
 For sure though, this runs on any Mac with XQuartz installed.
 Download XQuartz here: http://www.xquartz.org/

+# Build on OSX

+´´´
+# Explictly set some variables, to point
+# to the X11 installation
+make X11INC=/usr/X11/include X11LIB=/usr/X11/lib
+´´´

+# Build on Ubutnu

+´´´
+# No need to set any variables
+make
+´´´

 # Gameplay

 One can play with keys on the keyboard.